 For a glimpse of India’s caste system, vicious tyrannies and capacity for communal tension still capable of inspiring bloodbath, Rohinton Mistry’s A Fine Balance is a better bet than the more widely known Booker winner, White Tiger.
 It shames me to say the nightmares it depicts took place as I was making my first and longest trip here.

 Even as Indira Gandhi declared her state of emergency, landowning zamindars delivered, at a price, the block vote of ‘their’ peasants to a Congress Party which in the early seventies had yet to contend with Hindu supremacism in the form of the BJP.
 The horrors Mistry uncovers – all of which escaped my notice as, seldom removing my hashish-tinted specs, I toked my way across a mythical land of peace and harmony, meditation and deep contemplation – are revelatory if you’ve the stomach for the cruelties he paints with searing authenticity.

-(Incidentally, though they rather frowned on us dope-heads, the ‘spiritual’ brigade trekking out east showed even less awareness of the realities Mistry points us toward.)
+(Incidentally, though they rather frowned on us hippies, the ‘spiritual’ brigade trekking out east showed even less awareness of the realities Mistry points us toward.)

 Such realities (some gone, others persisting) notwithstanding, Udaipur is a fine place to hole up.
 That’s just as well when my normally keen appetite for adventure and engagement has for the time being deserted me.
 This trip is different in that it feels less about travel as I normally understand, experience and practise it; more about laid-back holiday with time out to reflect.